-Funds raised by the tax could only be used for the library district, and could not be diverted to other county departments.
+Funds raised by the tax could only be used for the library district, and could not be diverted to fund Josephine County government departments.

 Do you live in the proposed district?

-To check whether you live in the proposed district, click to go to the Josephine County precinct map.
+To check whether you live in the proposed district, click to go to the Proposed Library District map.
 In the upper-left corner of the screen, type your property address and press Enter.
-The map zooms to show your address and precinct number.
-If your precinct number is 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 20, 27, 28, 30, 40, or 47, you’re within the district boundaries.
+The map zooms to show your address.
+If your address shows in one of the colored (blue, orange, purple, or green) blocks, you live within the proposed library district boundaries.
+If your address shows in a gray area, you live outside the boundaries.
 For more assistance, email email@example.com.

 Get more information